-- So, what kind of time-scales are we talking about now? - How long can you integrate before the differential motion destroys the fringe amplitude? - Case A: A 25-meter parabaloid, and 35-km baseline: - $t = D/(B\omega_e) = 10$ seconds. (independent of observing frequency). - Case B: Whole Hemisphere for a 35-km baseline:

-$- t = \lambda/(B\omega_e)$ sec = 83 msec at 21 cm.
+- So, what kind of time-scales are we talking about now? - How long can you integrate before the differential motion destroys the fringe amplitude? - Case A: A 25-meter parabaloid, and 35-km baseline, for source at primary beam half-power: - $t = D/(B\omega_e) = 10$ seconds. (independent of observing frequency). - Case B: Whole Hemisphere for a 35-km baseline: - $t = \lambda/(B\omega_e)$ sec = 83 msec at 21 cm. - Averaging for durations longer than these will cause severe attenuation of the visibility amplitudes. - To prevent 'delay losses', your averaging time must be much less than this.

-- Averaging for durations longer than these will cause severe attenuation of the visibility amplitudes. - To prevent 'delay losses', your averaging time must be much less than this. - Averaging time 1/10 of this value normally sufficient to prevent time loss.
+Averaging time 1/10 of this value normally sufficient to prevent time